cyberark/ansible-isp-collection/docs/cyberark_application.md

     authentication:
         description:
             - A list of authentication methods for the application.
-            - Options can include AddSafes and AuditUsers
+            - Options can include AddSafes and AuditUsers.
-            - The default provides backwards compatability with older versions of the collection
+            - The default provides backwards compatability with older versions of the collection.
         type: list
         elements: dict
         suboptions: